paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-004-tariff-act-of-1930.md

 Amendment by Pub.
 L. 104–295 applicable as of Dec.
 8, 1993, see section 3(b) of Pub.
 L. 104–295, set out as a note under [section 1321 of this title](./chapter-004-tariff-act-of-1930.md#section-1321).

 #### Effective Date of 1993 Amendment
 Amendment by section 205(a) of Pub.
-L. 103–182 effective on the date the North American Free Trade Agreement enters into force with respect to the United States [Jan.
-1, 1994], see section 213(b) of Pub.
-L. 103–182, set out as an Effective Date note under [section 3331 of this title](./chapter-021-north-american-free-trade.md#section-3331).
+L. 103–182 effective on the date the North American Free Trade Agreement enters into force with respect to the United States (Jan.
+1, 1994), see section 213(b) of Pub.
+L. 103–182, formerly set out as an Effective Date note under former [section 3331 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3331&num=0&edition=prelim).

 #### Effective and Termination Dates of 1988 Amendment
 Amendment by Pub.
 L. 100–449 effective on date United States-Canada Free-Trade Agreement enters into force (Jan.
 1, 1989), and to cease to have effect on date Agreement ceases to be in force, see section 501(a), (c) of Pub.
 L. 100–449, set out in a note under [section 2112 of this title](./chapter-012-trade-act-of-1974.md#section-2112).

 #### Construction of 1993 Amendment
 Amendment by section 205(a) of Pub.
 L. 103–182 to be made after amendment by section 614 of Pub.
 L. 103–182 is executed, see section 212 of Pub.
-L. 103–182, set out as a note under [section 58c of this title](./chapter-001-collection-districts-ports-and-officers.md#section-58c).
+L. 103–182, formerly set out as a note under [section 58c of this title](./chapter-001-collection-districts-ports-and-officers.md#section-58c).

 #### Transfer of Functions
 For transfer of functions, personnel, assets, and liabilities of the United States Customs Service of the Department of the Treasury, including functions of the Secretary of the Treasury relating thereto, to the Secretary of Homeland Security, and for treatment of related references, see sections 203(1), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).
 For establishment of U.S. Customs and Border Protection in the Department of Homeland Security, treated as if included in Pub.
 L. 107–296 as of Nov.
 25, 2002, see [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim), as amended generally by Pub.
 L. 114–125, and section 802(b) of Pub.
 L. 114–125, set out as a note under [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim).